-Discovery and excavation in Scotland (DES) provides an accessible, comprehensive, up-to-date and informative guide to archaeological work being undertaken across Scotland.
+Discovery and Excavation in Scotland (DES) provides an accessible, comprehensive, up-to-date and informative guide to archaeological work being undertaken across Scotland.
 The Journal records fieldwork undertaken by commercial units and archaeologists, local societies, university departments, community groups and independent archaeologists in Scotland each year.

 Membership Access to DES

-Help us to continue to spread the news about new archaeological work and discoveries in Scotland by supporting the production of our journal – Discovery and excavation in Scotland.
+Help us to continue to spread the news about new archaeological work and discoveries in Scotland by supporting the production of our journal – Discovery and Excavation in Scotland.
 Our journal is the only one which provides comprehensive coverage and offers you an invaluable insight and up to date information on digs and projects across Scotland.
 We can only produce it with your support – Membership rates are reduced for students and young people.
 Join today (membership) to receive your benefits and be part of Scotland’s leading community archaeology organisation.